frequency-chain/frequency/designdocs/README.md

 ## Basic Data Model

-There are three core data models in MRC and each corresponds to a pallet.
+There are three core data models in Frequency and each corresponds to a pallet.

 - [Message Source Account (MSA)](../pallets/msa/)
   - Represents a pseudonymous identity that can be the source of messages or provide access to the chain to others